×

 • Missing roof tiles and guttering

 If you can’t see the cause then you could have rising damp.
-This could be because your property doesn’t have a damp course, or because the damp course it has is damaged.
+This could be because your property doesn’t have a damp proof course.
+Alternatively, you might need a new damp proof course because the existing one is damaged.

 1. Consider hiring a professional